 - Ways to Establish Financial Responsibility

-If you decide not to buy car insurance and you own 10 or more vehicles, there’s another option you can choose to meet your financial responsibility requirements – a Certificate of Self-Insurance Application.
+If you decide not to buy car insurance in Arizona and you own 10 or more vehicles, there’s another option you can choose to meet your financial responsibility requirements – a Certificate of Self-Insurance Application.
 Designed primarily for dealers or owners of corporate fleets, self-insurance certification requires extensive documentation and a surety bond of one million dollars.

 Proof of Insurance and Financial Responsibility

 The Motor Vehicle Division (MVD) works together with state insurance companies, to track who has insurance coverage and who has cancelled or not renewed.
 If you’re not able to show adequate proof of insurance coverage after receiving an inquiry from the MVD, your vehicle registration―and sometimes even your driver’s license―will be suspended.